-Other comprehensive loss was 20.3 million in the year, which is a \$0.3 million decrease from 2015.
-Unrealized bond losses were \$14.8 million in the year as compared to \$23.7 million of gains in 2015 driven by two Bank of Canada cut interest rates cuts.
-In the current year stronger equity markets led to unrealized stocks gains of \$65.1 million as compared to \$17.7 million in 2015.
-Strength in the Canadian common share market resulted in \$62.1 million of unrealized gains an improvement of \$73.5 million from the prior year.
-The net reclassification loss increased by \$5.6 million in the current year as compared to 2015 as the increase in stocks gains of \$30.0 million was offset by a \$24.4 million decrease in bond gains.
+Other comprehensive loss was \$3.9 million in the year, a \$16.4 million decrease from 2016.
+Unrealized bond losses were \$19.9 million in the year as compared to losses of \$14.8 million in 2016, driven by two Bank of Canada interest rates hikes.
+Global equity markets showed continued strength in the current year which led to unrealized stocks gains of \$67.9 million which is \$2.8 million higher than the prior year.
+International equity markets, including the U.S., were particularly strong and resulted in \$26.9 million of unrealized gains, an improvement of \$25.5 million from the prior year, offset by a \$21.1 million reduction in unrealized Canadian stock gains where the TSX gains were more modest.
+The net reclassification adjustment for gains decreased by \$32.9 million in the current year as compared to 2016, the result of a decrease in bond gains of \$18.9 million and a \$14.5 million decrease in equity gains.